BingDarla/Planet/README.md

 <br>
 Sign up as a new user<br>
-By clicking on the country in the map, choose the sight(place) you interest and add to your trip plan.<br>
+By clicking on the country in the map, choose the sight(place) you interest in and add to your trip plan.<br>

 Demo: https://pacific-waters-84155.herokuapp.com/